SocketDev/socket-cli-js/README.md

   a sensible set of
   [default ignores](https://socket.dev/npm/package/ignore-by-default)

-- `socket report view <report-id>` - looks up issues and scores from a report
+- `socket report view <report-id>` - Look up issues and scores from a report.

-- `socket wrapper --enable` and `socket wrapper --disable` - Enables and disables the Socket 'safe-npm' wrapper.
+- `socket wrapper --enable` and `socket wrapper --disable` - Enable and disable the Socket 'safe-npm' wrapper.

-- `socket raw-npm` and `socket raw-npx` - Temporarily disables the Socket 'safe-npm' wrapper.

 ## Aliases